Not too long ago, U.S. Città di Palermo looked destined to become a major player in Italian football.

 Given their success, Palermo became a feeder club to bigger teams across Europe.

-Initially, they succeeded in replacing their top stars by signing young, unproven players from relatively untapped talent pools around the world who flourished in Serie A.
+Initially, they succeeded in replacing their top stars by signing young, unproven players from relatively untapped talent pools around the world who flourished in Serie A. But eventually, their success in the transfer market began to diminish until, after a mixture of sharp and steady declines, they reached the point they’re at today.

 Once upon a time at Palermo…